 TrovaTrip Blog

-10 Tips For Taking Travel Photos on Your Phone
+10 Tips on How to Take Great Travel Photos on Your Phone

 TrovaTrip woman in forest holding cellphone taking photo of waterfall

-Spend a little time learning about photography.
+Spend a little time learning about photography and how you can apply that when taking pictures with your phone.
 Learn about basic concepts like composition, lines of perspective, and the Rule of Thirds to help you set up beautiful shots.
 (Fun fact: Most phones have a grid you can turn on when using the camera, and you can use this grid to align your subjects to the Rule of Thirds and keep your horizons straight.)
 Scroll through Instagram to find travel bloggers that inspire you, figure out what it is about their photos that you love, and then incorporate some of those elements in your own work.

 TrovaTrip man holding phone inside a monument taking a picture of his other hand holding a phone taking a picture